 How Robotic Process Automation is Impacting the Oil and Gas Industry

-There has never been a better time to embrace Robotic Process Automation as a key component of digital transformation and extract maximum value from your infrastructure and technology investments.
+There has never been a better time to embrace Intelligent Process Automation as a key component of digital transformation and extract maximum value from your infrastructure and technology investments.

 Oil and gas companies that are efficiently integrated are agile, responsive, and have real-time data that enables them to maximize both productivity and profitability.

 These seemingly different business activities naturally require specialized and dedicated resources to manage, and there are many stand-alone upstream, midstream and downstream oil and gas operators.
 However, integrated oil and gas companies with both upstream and downstream operations are still a major force within the oil and gas industry.
 Investopedia – Integrated Oil and Gas Company

 Intelligent Process Automation is being heavily adopted in the Oil and Gas industry because RPA platforms are specifically designed to deploy bots that can execute manual (attended) processes, automated (unattended) processes, and combined (hybrid) processes.